RSE-Sheffield/pando-python/episodes/optimisation-memory.md

 ![An annotated photo of a computer's hardware.](episodes/fig/annotated-motherboard.jpg){alt="An annotated photo of inside a desktop computer's case.
 The CPU, RAM, power supply, graphics cards (GPUs) and harddrive are labelled."}

 <!-- Read/operate on variable ram->cpu cache->registers->cpu -->
-When reading a variable, to perform an operation with it, the CPU will first look in it's registers.
+When reading a variable, to perform an operation with it, the CPU will first look in its registers.
 These exist per core, they are the location that computation is actually performed.
 Accessing them is incredibly fast, but there only exists enough storage for around 32 variables (typical number, e.g. 4 bytes).
 As the register file is so small, most variables won't be found and the CPU's caches will be searched.
 It will first check the current processing core's L1 (Level 1) cache, this small cache (typically 64 KB per physical core) is the smallest and fastest to access cache on a CPU.
 If the variable is not found in the L1 cache, the L2 cache that is shared between multiple cores will be checked.
 This shared cache, is slower to access but larger than L1 (typically 1-3MB per core).